kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 ### *Support for Modding and Customization:*
 - You can't please everyone.
 Ideally the code should be set up in a way that makes it easy for people to create mods, modify, or adjust things.

-### *Complexity Rather than Complicatedness:*
-- Sheer quantity of stuff tends to make a game confusing rather than good.
-- A limited set of content that behaves in interesting ways is far better than mere quantity (refer to Core Design Elements section).

 ### *Accessibility:*
 Any one should be able to play this game if they want.
 That means:
-- Free and Open Source values (e.g. no price, source code available)
+- Free and Open Source values (e.g. free versions availabe, source code available)
 - able to run on low-end hardware
 - support for language translations when possible
 - support disabilities when possible